aleksandar-b/cute_ascii_diagram_comments/README.md

 # Ascii doc comments README
+"Ascii doc comments" is a Visual Studio Code extension that automatically generates cute ascii diagram comments.

 ## Notice
-Still in alpha

-## Notice

 Should be used for educational/teaching purposes.
 For documenting code use JsDoc/JavaDoc.

-"Ascii doc comments" is a Visual Studio Code extension that automatically generates cute ascii diagram comments.
+Still in alpha.

 ## Features

 ##### Example (Ruby)